NatsumeAoii/Hoyolab-AutoSign/README.md

 - 2023-05-12: Added Telegram notify support ([#3](https://github.com/canaria3406/hoyolab-auto-sign/pull/3)).
 - 2023-05-13: Added support for multiple HoYoLAB accounts ([#4](https://github.com/canaria3406/hoyolab-auto-sign/pull/4)).
 - 2024-02-02: Improved readability, maintainability and added an experimental version which have discord and telegram notification in 1 code.
+- 2024-12-03: Added support for Tears of Themis and Zenless Zone Zero, also added language specific for some country.